elegant-scipy/elegant-scipy/preface.md

 There were a number of reasons for making the leap to Python 3, one reason was a desire to standardise all the functions to use function notation, most notably:

 ```
-print "Hello World!"  # Python 2 print function
+print "Hello World!"  # Python 2 print statement
 print("Hello World!") # Python 3 print function
 ```

 Another breaking change was the way Python 3 treats integer division.
 In Python 2, an integer divided by another integer always returns an integer (and rounds down to do so).
 Python 3 performs integer division is a way that is more intuitive to new programmers, that is, an integer divided by an integer can return a float.

 ```
 # Python 2